HarelBS/Home_Buying_Calculator/README.md

 ## Features

 - **Interactive GUI**: Modern, user-friendly interface with input fields for all parameters
-- **Real-time Calculations**: Instant results with visual charts
+- **Real-time Calculations**: Instant results with detailed breakdown
 - **Comprehensive Analysis**: Detailed breakdown of costs, mortgage details, and recommendations
-- **Visual Charts**: Interactive graphs showing cost comparison over time
 - **Tooltips**: Helpful hints for each input parameter

 ## Installation